ginstrom/paladin-novel/manuscript/chapter-04.md

 Chaos erupted.
 Pell burst from cover, his knife flashing as he severed the horses' traces.
 The startled animals bolted a dozen paces before stopping to crop grass, indifferent to the violence behind them.

-The rear guard's crossbow bolt hissed past Gond's ear, close enough to part his hair.
+The rear guard's crossbow bolt hissed past Gond's arm, grazing it but flying past.
 He lunged forward, hooking the man's leg and sending him sprawling.
+Two quick blows from the iron hook finished the job.
 Pell's blade found the third slaver before he could draw steel.

 In moments, three bodies lay still in the dust.
-Sim moved calmly to the terrified children, producing a set of lock picks from somewhere in his robes.
+Sim moved calmly to the terrified children, producing a set of keys he must have lifted from the guards.
 The shackles fell away with metallic clinks.

 "Easy," Sim murmured to the horses, approaching with carrots salvaged from the scattered supplies.
 Despite the scent of blood thick in the air, his gentle manner soon had them calm and willing.

-Pell grinned as he counted coins and tested a sword's balance.
+Pell grinned as he counted coins.
 "Good haul."
 His eyes gleamed with satisfaction.
-"This one's decent steel—much better than that old boathook."
+"These weapons the guards were carrying are much better than that old boathook."

-Gond knelt beside the fallen slavers, examining their weapons.
-Two carried standard mercenary blades, well-maintained but unremarkable.
-The third bore a sword that made him pause.
-The weapon was crude, its blade nearly black with a dull, matte finish that seemed to drink in the light.
-More iron than steel, by the look of it—the kind of cheap weapon slave catchers carried when they couldn't afford better.
+Gond knelt beside the fallen slavers, examining the row of weapons they'd recovered.
+One slaver had been armed with crossbow and dagger, while two carried standard mercenary blades, well-maintained but cheap-the kind of cheap weapon men carried when they couldn't afford better.
+One of the swords was nearly black, more iron than steel by the look of it.

 His fingers closed around the leather-wrapped hilt.
 The balance felt wrong, the weight distributed poorly, yet something about it called to him.
 He lifted it, testing the edge against his thumb.
 Sharp enough, despite its rough appearance.

-"That one's garbage," Pell observed, hefting his own prize.
-"Take this instead—proper steel, decent balance."
+"That one's garbage," Pell observed, hefting the other sword.
+"Take this one, it's got better balance.
+I'll keep the crossbow and dagger."

 Gond shook his head, sliding the dark blade through his belt.
 "This one will do."

-Pell shrugged, pocketing the better weapon.
-"Your funeral.
-Though I suppose you've always had strange tastes."
+Pell shrugged, slinging the crossbow on his shoulder.
+"Your funeral."

 Gond only nodded, his gaze already scanning the horizon for more threats, the crude sword's weight somehow comforting at his side.